Fujikura Ltd.

 Biological Diversity Road Map 2030

-Certified as Excellent Green Space under the Edo Green Space Registration Program
+Certified as Good Green Space under the Edo Green Space Registration Program

-The Fujikura-Kiba Millennium Woods bio-garden has been recognized as an excellent green space under the Edo-Midori green area registration, a newly established program by the Tokyo Metropolitan Government.
+The Fujikura-Kiba Millennium Woods bio-garden has been recognized as a good green area under the Edo-Midori Green Area Registration, a newly established system by the Tokyo Metropolitan Government.

-The program established by the Tokyo Metropolitan Government in September 2017, registers native species as an initiative to restore an environment suitable to Tokyo’s biodiversity, including wildlife such as insects and birds, by planting native tree species found naturally in Tokyo on the property of buildings and other facilities.
-The program praised our initiatives for biodiversity focused on native species.
-As a result, the Fujikura-Kiba Millennium Woods became the first location to be registered as an excellent green space under this new program.
+The system established by the Tokyo Metropolitan Government in September 2017, registers native species as an initiative to restore the environment suitable to Tokyo’s biodiversity, including wildlife such as insects and birds, by p planting vegetation (native species) naturally distributed in Tokyo on the premises of buildings, etc. As a result, the Fujikura-Kiba Millennium Woods became the first location to be registered as an good green space under this new system.

 Looking ahead, we will cooperate with Tokyo Metropolitan Government’s initiatives to encourage the planting of native species and strive to make Fujikura-Kiba Millennium Woods a part of community activities.